supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 Closure of $X$ is denoted by $X^\star$

 ![[Functional Dependency-20240706201514270.webp|Computing the closure of a set of attributes]]

+Closure can be used to determine whether an FD is valid or not.

 > [!conflict]
 > Do NOT get confused between a FD notation and closure notation.